Mardan traders stage protest against administration

 “When I take action against the encroachments and price hike, the traders’ unions start criticising me,” he complained.

-Asadullah said people of Mardan are supporting, appreciating and highlighting his efforts, which is an honour.
+Asadullah said people of Mardan are supporting, appreciating and highlighting his efforts, which is an honour for him.
+He referred to social media posts to support his assertion.
+He also appealed the local media to support the district administration to carry out duties to provide relief to the general public.

 MARDAN: Markazi Tanzeem-e-Tajiraan, Zahir Shah Group, staged a protest rally on Monday against the assistant commissioner for what they alleged was inappropriate behaviour with the traders.